12: Just Another Body

 Uzi picked up the pace.
 Pivoting into a turn, she veered off between two sloping piles.
 One advantage this dump offered: it was harder for any path to not be twisty and convoluted.
 But the drone leaned deeper into that, deliberately zigging and zagging to break sight lines and throw off her maybe-pursuer.

 She held her head high, glancing only to find her path forward.
-Looking behind you was an amateur mistake.
+Stopping to look behind you was an amateur mistake.

 Alone, she walked down the muddy path.
 Visors flickered and looped through the stages of electronic disrepair and degeneration.
 Easy to forget, given the whole helpless prey to robo-vultures thing, but worker drones were impressively resilient.